 Power surges are responsible for millions of dollars of property damage every year.
-Call (623) 499-9794 today for expert Glendale surge protection services.
-Save money with our online specials and coupons when you click here.
+Call (623) 201-5066 today for expert Glendale surge protection services.

 Internal power surges are half of all surges that occur in your home.
-In fact they can happen several times a day when big appliance motors start up.
+In fact, they can happen several times a day when big appliance motors start up.
 Refrigerators and air conditioners are the biggest culprits, but even hair dryers and power tools can also cause a power surge.
+Power surges can also happen when you have lost power and it returns.

 External power surges are most commonly caused by a lightning strike or a squirrel getting into a transformer.
 Tree limbs touching power lines can also create a power surge.